Doctoral Program

 The title of Doctor may include on its front the mention "International Doctor", provided that the following circumstances apply:

-• During the training period required to obtain the doctorate, the doctoral candidate must have spent at least three months outside Spain at a prestigious higher education institution or research centre, studying or carrying out research work.
-The stay and activities must be endorsed by the director and authorised by the academic committee, and will be included in the doctoral candidate's activity document.
+• During the training period required to obtain the doctoral degree, the doctoral student must have completed a minimum stay of three months outside of Spain at a prestigious higher education institution or research center, pursuing studies or conducting research.
+The stay and activities must be endorsed by the supervisor and authorized by the academic committee, and will be included in the doctoral student's activity report.

-• Part of the doctoral thesis, at least the summary and conclusions, must be written and presented in one of the languages commonly used for scientific communication in the field of knowledge, other than any of the official languages in Spain.
-This rule will not apply when the stays, reports and experts come from a Spanish-speaking country.
+• Part of the doctoral thesis, at least the abstract and conclusions, must be written and presented in one of the languages commonly used for scientific communication in the field of knowledge, other than any of the official languages in Spain.
+This rule does not apply when the internships, reports, and experts come from a Spanish-speaking country.

 • That the thesis has been reported by a minimum of two expert doctors belonging to a non-Spanish higher education institution or research institute.